First-principles characterization of native defects and oxygen impurities in GaAs: Results and discussion

 Let us begin with the basic bulk properties of the host material.
-In zincblende GaAs, each Ga is tetrahedrally coordinated with As atoms; the Ga--As bond length is calculated to be 2.45 {\AA} and the lattice constant is 5.65 {\AA}.
+In zincblende GaAs, each Ga is tetrahedrally coordinated with As; the Ga--As bond length is calculated to be 2.45 {\AA} and the lattice constant is 5.65 {\AA}.
 The material has the total static dielectric constant of 12.19.
 All these values are in agreement with experimental data~\cite{Blakemore1982JAP}.
-We find that the VBM is predominantly composed of the As $4p$ states and a smaller contribution from the Ga $4p$ states and the conduction-band minimum (CBM) is predominantly the $4s$ states and a slightly smaller contribution from the As $4s$ states.
-The calculated band gap is 1.51 eV (direct at $\Gamma$), which matches the experimental value at low temperatures \cite{Blakemore1982JAP}.
+The VBM is predominantly composed of the As $4p$ states and a smaller contribution from the Ga $4p$ states and the CBM is predominantly the $4s$ states and a slightly smaller contribution from the As $4s$ states.
+The band gap is 1.51 eV (direct at $\Gamma$) at 0 K, which matches the experimental value at low temperatures \cite{Blakemore1982JAP}.
 The electron effective mass is calculated to be 0.089$m_0$, in reasonable agreement with experiments (0.067$m_0$)~\cite{Blakemore1982JAP}.